School of Communication Sciences and Disorders (CSD)

 Prerequisite courses must be taken at a recognized university.
 They may be taken as part of an undergraduate degree or as additional university credit courses.
 We accept university online courses providing they meet the prerequisite requirements.

-All prerequisite courses must be completed in the past 7 years (from the ORPAS Application deadline) and a minimum grade of B- or 70% must be achieved for each prerequisite course.
+All prerequisite courses must be completed in the past 7 years (from the ORPAS application deadline) and a minimum grade of B- or 70% must be achieved for each prerequisite course.
 Pass grades are not accepted for prerequisite courses unless completed during the winter 2020 term.

 The following university-level prerequisite courses or their equivalents are required:

-• 1 half course in Human/Mammalian/Vertebrate Physiology.
+- 1 half course in Human/Mammalian/Vertebrate Physiology.
 (We do not accept Animal Physiology, Invertebrate Physiology or Exercise Physiology to fulfill this requirement.)

-• 1 full course (or 2 half courses) in Science e.g., Biology, Chemistry, Physics, Anatomy, Biomechanics, or Exercise Physiology.
+- 1 half course in Science (e.g., Biology, Chemistry, Physics, Anatomy, Biomechanics, or Exercise Physiology).
 (We do not accept Earth Science [e.g., Geography, Geology, Astronomy] or Health Science [e.g., Health Promotion] courses to fulfill this requirement.)

-• 1 half course in Statistics, Research Methods or Research Design.
+- 1 half course in Statistics, Research Methods or Research Design.

 Full courses are generally defined as 6‑credit, full-year courses; half courses are defined as 3‑credit, half-year courses.
 You may complete summer courses and part‑time academic‑year courses to fulfill the prerequisite course requirements.
-All prerequisite courses must be either completed or in progress by the ORPAS Application deadline.
+All prerequisite courses must be either completed or in progress by the ORPAS application deadline.
 A transcript is required to show proof of in-progress courses.
 We must receive a final transcript that shows the completion of the in-progress course(s) by June 30 of the application year.

 MPT Non-academic Requirements